American popular music: Popular jazz (1920–1935) and swing (1935–1947)

 Jazz is a kind of music characterized by blue notes, syncopation, swing, call and response, polyrhythms, and improvisation.
 Though originally a kind of dance music, jazz has now been "long considered a kind of popular or vernacular music (and has also) become a sophisticated art form that has interacted in significant ways with the music of the concert hall".
 Jazz's development occurred at around the same time as modern ragtime, blues, gospel and country music, all of which can be seen as part of a continuum with no clear demarcation between them; jazz specifically was most closely related to ragtime, with which it could be distinguished by the use of more intricate rhythmic improvisation, often placing notes far from the implied beat.
 The earliest jazz bands adopted much of the vocabulary of the blues, including bent and blue notes and instrumental "growls" and smears.
+Jazz artist Rudy Vallée became what was perhaps the first complete example of the 20th century mass media pop star.
+Vallée became the most prominent and, arguably, the first of a new style of popular singer, the crooner.

 Paul Whiteman was the most popular bandleader of the 1920s, and claimed for himself the title "The King of Jazz."
 Despite his hiring many of the other best white jazz musicians of the era, later generations of jazz lovers have often judged Whiteman's music to have little to do with real jazz.
 Nonetheless, his notion of combining jazz with elaborate orchestrations has been returned to repeatedly by composers and arrangers of later decades.

 Whiteman commissioned Gershwin's "Rhapsody in Blue", which was debuted by Whiteman's Orchestra.
 Ted Lewis's band was second only to the Paul Whiteman in popularity during the 1920s, and arguably played more real jazz with less pretension than Whiteman, especially in his recordings of the late 1920s.
 Some of the other "jazz" bands of the decade included those of: Harry Reser, Leo Reisman, Abe Lyman, Nat Shilkret, George Olsen, Ben Bernie, Bob Haring, Ben Selvin, Earl Burtnett, Gus Arnheim, Rudy Vallee, Jean Goldkette, Isham Jones, Roger Wolfe Kahn, Sam Lanin, Vincent Lopez, Ben Pollack and Fred Waring.

 In the 1920s, the music performed by these artists was extremely popular with the public and was typically labeled as jazz.
 Today, however, this music is disparaged and labeled as "sweet music" by jazz purists.
 The music that people consider today as "jazz" tended to be played by minorities.
 In the 1920s and early 1930s, however, the majority of people listened to what we would call today "sweet music" and hardcore jazz was categorized as "hot music" or "race music."